-The Sinclair laboratory is driven to find genes and small molecules that can slow the pace of aging.
+The Sinclair research group is driven to understand why we age and to find novel approaches to slow and reverse the pace of aging.
 Our work is based on the hypothesis that the pace of aging is not inexorable or predetermined, but can be altered if we know which pathways to target.
 There is now convincing evidence that longevity pathways exist in mammals, and that by activating them it may be possible to protect against the deterioration of major organs and tissues, thereby delaying and possibly reversing aging.
 Though we are focused heavily on understanding fundamental mechanisms of aging at the genetic and biochemical levels, the more pressing goal is to find new and effective ways to treat common diseases including type II diabetes, Alzheimer’s disease, cardiovascular disease, heart failure, and cancer.
 Ongoing work involves studies of the role of sirtuins and other longevity pathways in DNA repair, fertility, mitochondrial dysfunction, cardiac failure, muscle loss, the interactions between epigenetic and genetic instability, and memory loss.
 Our combined expertise spans from mouse physiology and cognition, to high-throughput molecule screening, to cutting-edge enzymology and structural biology.

 Examples of Projects in the Lab: